codeonlyjs/website/content/guide/apiUtilities.md

 ## urlPattern() {#urlPattern}

-Converts a URL pattern string to a regular expression string
+Converts a URL pattern string to a regular expression string.